 SVP Technical Operations

-Mei is the Senior Vice President of Technical Operations at Kiniksa.
+Mei is our Senior Vice President of Technical Operations.

-Mei joined the Kiniksa team in 2018 bringing extensive experience in all phases of process development, GMP manufacturing and overall CMC strategy.
-She oversees the process development and GMP manufacturing of drug substance and drug product, analytical development, quality control, as well as clinical and commercial supply chain and logistics.
-Mei joined Kiniksa in 2018 and was promoted to VP of CMC in 2020 and to Group VP of Technical Operations in 2021.
+Mei joined the Kiniksa team in 2018 bringing extensive experience in development, manufacturing, and overall CMC strategy.
+She oversees the development and manufacturing of drug substance and drug product, analytical development, clinical quality control, as well as clinical and commercial supply chain and logistics.
 Before joining Kiniksa, Mei was the head of biologics downstream process development and manufacturing and the CMC program lead at Tesaro (now part of GSK).
 Prior to Tesaro, Mei held positions of increasing responsibilities and the CMC lead role for multiple programs at Shire (now part of Takeda).
-Mei holds a Doctor of Philosophy degree in Biochemistry from the Ohio State University and was a postdoctoral research fellow at Dana Farber Cancer Institute/ Harvard Medical School.
+Mei holds a Doctor of Philosophy degree in Biochemistry from Ohio State University and was a postdoctoral research fellow at Dana Farber Cancer Institute/ Harvard Medical School.

 Mike Megna